-- The District will proactively pursue modification, mitigation, and remediation within the development planning process, zoning changes, and other service related requests to require the management of storm water generated by projects to ensure that water is not directly, into District facilities. - The District will work to reduce and/or eliminate the discharge of storm water into existing facilities.
-The focus will be to divert storm water away from District facilities and allow storm water to remain in its natural channel and parent watershed. - 6655.3 The District will attempt to minimize facility interferences on natural watershed systems. - The District will, as necessary, intervene in projects that could or can influence District facilities, to request proper collection and disposal of storm water.
+- 6655.1 The District will proactively pursue modification, mitigation, and remediation within the development planning process, zoning changes, and other service related requests to require the management of storm water generated by projects to ensure that water is not directed, directly or indirectly, into District facilities. - 6655.2 The District will work to reduce and/or eliminate the discharge of storm water into existing facilities.
+The focus will be to divert storm water away from District facilities and allow storm water to remain in its natural channel and parent watershed. - 6655.3 The District will attempt to minimize facility interferences on natural watershed systems. - 6655.4 The District will, as necessary, intervene in projects that could or can influence District facilities, to request proper collection and disposal of storm water.